 - Section 1.
-The number of directors of the Board shall be composed of not less than 25 members and not more than 33, as described in the partnership agreement among the local government entities.
+The number of directors of the Board shall be composed of not less than 25 members and not more than 35, as described in the partnership agreement among the local government entities.
 Changes in the board size or composition are governed by the partnership agreement between the Board and the CEO Council. - Section 2.
 Representation on the Board will be in accordance with federal and state laws, the partnership agreement among the local government entities, and the partnership agreement between the Board and the CEO Council. - Section 3.
 Private sector representatives will be selected from nominations submitted by general-purpose business organizations in the workforce development area.
 Representatives of the private sector shall constitute a majority of the membership of the Board and shall reasonably represent the industrial and demographic composition of the business community. - Section 4.
-The balance of the membership of the Board will be composed of representatives of educational agencies, literacy organizations, organized labor, rehabilitation agencies, community based organizations, economic development agencies, the public assistance agency, and the public employment service.
+The balance of the membership of the Board will be composed of representatives of educational agencies, literacy organizations, organized labor, rehabilitation agencies, community based organizations, economic development agencies, the public assistance agency, child care workforce, vocational rehabilitation agencies, adult basic and continuing education organizations, and the public employment service.